B2B Web Design: 4 Stellar Software Website Examples

 You know when you’re trying to learn how to use a new site, and you end up spending ten minutes on YouTube mesmerized as a phantom cursor takes you on tour through the whole website?

 Anyway, this is kind of what Asana’s website does for you.

-You’re immediately greeted with a brief description of what the company is and a half-screen graphic that gives you a brief tour of the software.
+You’re immediately greeted with a brief description of the company and a half-screen graphic that gives you a brief tour of the software.
 Every screenshot is accompanied by a blurb of how this Asana screen can help you.

 As you keep scrolling, you’ll come to a video where you can more fully watch Asana in action.

-No YouTube search necessary.
+No YouTube search is necessary.